 Rifleman George Bonner (No. 8509) was 32 when he died of wounds in hospital at Treport on 15 May 1915 and was buried in Le Treport Military Cemetery in France.

-Rifleman George Bonner (No. 8509) is commemorated on Holywood and District War Memorial; in Holywood Parish Church of Ireland Church (St Philip & St James); in Holywood Masonic Hall and in the Royal North of Ireland Yacht Club at Cultra.
+Rifleman George Bonner (No. 8509) is commemorated on Holywood and District War Memorial; in Holywood Parish Church of Ireland Church (St Philip & St James); in Holywood Masonic Hall; on Holywood Orange Lodges Memorial Plaque, and in the Royal North of Ireland Yacht Club at Cultra.